awused/mpd-fzf/README.md

 # mpd-fzf

 mpd-fzf is a minimal [Music Player Daemon][mpd] (mpd) track selector that makes it easy to enqueue tracks after the current track.
+This is not a full client and doesn't try to be.

 mpd-fzf parses the mpd database and passes a list of tracks to the [fzf][fzf] command-line finder.
 This offers a fast way to explore a music collection interactively.

-Tracks are formatted as "Artist - Track {Album} (MM:SS)", defaulting to the filename if there's insufficient information.
+Tracks are formatted as "AlbumArtist|Artist - Track // Artist {Album} (MM:SS)", defaulting to the filename if there's insufficient information.

 ## Installation